 Both knees replaced

 I had both knees replaced over 10 years ago.
 The first few years everything was great, I was very happy with the knee replacements.
-Then a few years back I started to have a more intense type pain in both knees.
+Then a few years back I started to have a more intense type of pain in both knees.
 One knee started to hurt worse than the other, but they both hurt.
-It is a very similar pain to the type of pain I had before the knee replacements.
-I am have issues with instability that is making my walking clumsy and off balanced.
+It is very similar pain to the type of pain I had before the knee replacements.
+I am having issues with the instability that is making my walking clumsy and off balance.
 I have seen many doctors and they don’t know what to do.
-I had a surgery to burn out the nerves in my right knee, no success.
+I had surgery to burn out the nerves in my right knee, with no success.

 So what do we do for people like this?
 Prolotherapy Treatment for hEDS